 Here is our list of the best free remote desktop tools:

-- SolarWinds Take Control (FREE TRIAL) A compact remote control system that includes chat, VoIP, and queuing to serve multiple users.
+- SolarWinds Take Control (FREE TRIAL) A compact remote control system that includes chat, VoIP, and queuing to serve multiple connections and users.

 - ISL Online (FREE TRIAL) A secure cloud-based remote access and remote desktop service that is also available as on-premises software.

-- ManageEngine Remote Access Plus (FREE TRIAL) A choice of cloud-based service or on-premises software for Windows.
+- ManageEngine Remote Access Plus A choice of cloud-based service or on-premises software for Windows.
 This remote access utility can interact with clients running Windows, Linux, and Mac OS.